tromp/cuckoo/GPU.md

 Does it really take more than a second to solve this puzzle?
 ------------

 No, I don't believe that for a second!
-I think my solver is suboptimal For several reasons, including:
+I think my solver is suboptimal for several reasons, including:

 1. Uses memcpy() to perform unaligned reads/writes of 40-bit and 48-bit numbers
 2. Uses only a fraction of the available memory bandwidth